uberspark/uberspark/src/experimental-toolchain/hwm/device/README.rst

-home for various supported devices and their internal state modeling (e.g., what the device does in response to a particular input). interacts with ``arch-cpu`` via a general device interface abstraction
+namespace for various supported devices and their internal state modeling (e.g., what the device does in response to a particular input). interacts with ``cpu`` namespace via a general device interface abstraction

-folders here are of the form:
+namespace organization:

 ``device-class``
     type of function that the device performs (e.g., network controller)